-The Silo / COBE
+The Silo / Cobe

 -

-EngineersBalslev and Wessberg
+- Engineers:Balslev and Wessberg

-ContractorNRE Denmark
+- Contractor:NRE Denmark

-Landscape architectCOBE
+- Landscape Architect:COBE

-From the architect.
+Text description provided by the architects.
 The Silo is part of the transformation of Copenhagen’s Nordhavn (North Harbour) – a vast post-industrial development, currently being transformed into a new city district.
 Designed by Danish architects COBE with clients Klaus Kastbjerg and NRE Denmark, a 17-storey former grain silo and the largest industrial building in the area has been transformed into “The Silo”, housing residential apartments and public functions.

 Inside-out transformation